-With the release of the California Adaptation Planning Guide (APG) in March 2015, Zone 7 aimed to include the effects of climate change into the Hazard Mitigation Plan update.
+In addition to the Urban Water Management Plan, Zone 7 aimed to include the effects of climate change from the June 2020 California Adaptation Planning Guide (APG) into the Hazard Mitigation Plan update.
 As identified in the "Understanding Regional Characteristics" portion of the APG, Zone 7 is located in the Bay Area Region of California.
 As a result, the Steering Committee considered the following climate change impacts as recommended by the APG: